KRakeesh04/s1/src/content/docs/electrical-fundamentals/24-protection-tests.md

 ### Procedure

-1. All main circuit breaker, MCBs, RCCBs are turned off
+1. Turn off all main circuit breaker, MCBs, RCCBs
 2. Turn on the required MCB and switch
-3. All appliances are unplugged
+3. Unplug all appliances
-4. Appropriate scale is set on the tester
+4. Set the appropriate scale on the tester
-5. One probe is connected to the earth bus bar
+5. Connect one probe to the earth bus bar
-6. Other probe is connected to the live of the load
+6. Connect other probe to the live of the load
-7. Circuit is tested
+7. Test the circuit

-8. If the reading is higher than $1\,\text{M}\Omega$, test is passed
+If the reading is higher than $1\,\text{M}\Omega$, test is passed. $ $

 ## Continuity test